-To generate an end-of-file condition for DOS or Windows programs reading from the standard input, insert a ^Z character by typing Ctrl-Q Ctrl-Z on a line by itself, at the end of the buffer.
-For a Unix program, type Ctrl-Q Ctrl-D <Enter>.
+To generate an end-of-file condition for DOS or Windows programs reading from the standard input, insert a ^Z character by typing Ctrl-q Ctrl-z on a line by itself, at the end of the buffer.
+For a Unix program, type Ctrl-q Ctrl-d <Enter>.

 Some programs will not work when running concurrently.
 Programs that do cursor positioning or graphics will not work well, since such things do not correspond to a stream of characters coming from the program to insert into a buffer.
 They may even interfere with what Epsilon displays.
 We provide the concurrent process facility primarily to let you run programs like compilers, linkers, assemblers, filters, etc.

-Under Windows 95/98/ME, Epsilon will let you run only one other program at a time.
-Under Unix, or other versions of Windows, you may rename the buffer named "process" using the rename-buffer command, and start a different, independent concurrent process in the buffer "process".
+You may rename the buffer named "process" using the rename-buffer command, and start a different, independent concurrent process in the buffer "process".
 Or run the start-process command with a numeric argument to have Epsilon pick a unique buffer name for the new process buffer if "process" already has an active process.
 If you exit Epsilon while running a concurrent process, Epsilon kills that process.

 The exit-process command types "exit" to a running concurrent process.
 If the concurrent process is running a standard command processor, it should then exit.
 Also see the process-warn-on-exit and process-warn-on-killing variables.